adalbertocajueiro/edscorbot-c-cpp/README.md

 `TARGET_LINK_LIBRARIES(simulated_server PRIVATE  /home/adalberto/tmp/mosquitto/build/lib/libmosquitto_static.a -lpthread)`
 `

-and reaplace the full path only with your stati library full path.
+and reaplace the full path only with your mosquitto static library full path.

 After that, the steps to compile the project are:
 * `cd edscorbot-c-cpp` to enter the project folder